 Health care stocks are divided into several separate types of stockpiles and their management is organised by several organisations in Estonia.
-For example, the Health Board keeps a stockpile of vaccines and, in cooperation with the Tartu University Hospital Foundation, also a stockpile of hospital drugs.
+For example, the Health Board keeps a stockpile of vaccines and hospital drugs.

 The task of ESPA is to keep the stockpile of personal protective equipment (PPE) of the state and in the near future, to also form a stockpile of pharmacy drugs.